thespis-rs/thespis_iface/README.md

 - code coverage?
 - impl Sink for references? &'a Addr<A>
 - currently spawned tasks swallow panics...
 We should do something about that.
+- try to relax pinning requirements where we can and impl unpin for things like addr to avoid forwarding pinning requirements to Actor.

 ## Design issues: